Team Skull: Appearances

 Team Skull serves as an antagonist group in the video games Pokémon Sun and Moon, composed of people who failed the island challenge, a series of challenges that takes trainers across the islands of the game's region, Alola.
 They are seen harassing residents, challenging the protagonist to Pokémon battles when confronted.
-The player encounters and battles various members throughout the game, including its leader, Guzma, a woman named Plumeria, and a boy named Gladion, the latter having been sent to work with Team Skull by Lusamine, leader of the Aether Foundation and secret benefactor of Team Skull.
-They also operate out of Po Town, an area they took over.
-In return for Lusamine's support, Team Skull carries out operations at her behest, including kidnapping a girl named Lillie and her Pokémon, Cosmog, for her.
-This prompts Gladion to leave the team and ally with the protagonist to rescue them from the Aether Foundation.
-Guzma aids Lusamine, who opens the "Ultra Wormhole" to unleash Pokémon called Ultra Beasts, including one called Naganadel, into Alola.
-They are both defeated, and Lusamine enters the wormhole, taking Guzma with her.
-The protagonist later enters the wormhole where they find Guzma, having been humbled by being defeated by Naganadel after trying to capture it.
-After being rescued, Guzma disbands Team Skull, its members going different ways, some of which creating an altruistic team called Team Reskull.
-In the later versions of Sun and Moon titled Pokémon Ultra Sun and Ultra Moon, the story goes similarly, except that Team Skull aids them against a new group called Team Rainbow Rocket.
+They operate out of Po Town, an area they took over.
+The player encounters and battles various members throughout the game, including its leader Guzma, Plumeria, and Gladion, whose mother, Lusamine, leads an organization called the Aether Foundation.
+Lusamine acts as a benefactor to Team Skull, and in return, Team Skull carries out operations at her behest.
+Team Skull makes attempts to kidnap Lusamine's daughter Lillie and her Pokémon Cosmog; this prompts Gladion to leave the team and ally with the protagonist to rescue them from the Aether Foundation.
+Guzma aids Lusamine, who opens the "Ultra Wormhole" to unleash a new type of Pokémon called an Ultra Beast into Alola.
+Lusamine enters the Ultra Wormhole with Guzma, the latter who is found defeated, having been possessed and now terrified.
+He eventually disbands Team Skull.
+In the enhanced versions of Sun and Moon, titled Pokémon Ultra Sun and Ultra Moon, the story goes similarly, except that Team Skull aids the protagonist against a new group called Team Rainbow Rocket after beating the game.

 Team Skull, as well as Guzma and Plumeria, are featured in various cards in the Pokémon Trading Card Game.
 In the mobile game Pokémon Masters EX, various versions of Guzma, Plumeria, and Gladion appear as playable characters.
 In Pokémon Go, the player's character can be dressed up in various outfits and costumes, with two sets of costumes being the male and female Team Skull outfits.
 Team Skull's animated pose can also be used by the player.
-Team Skull appears in the first episode of the anime series Pokémon the Series: Sun & Moon.
-In a later episode, Team Rocket gets into an encounter with Jessie, James, and Meowth, members of the fellow antagonist team Team Rocket.
+Team Skull appears in the Pokémon TV series, starting with the first episode of Pokémon the Series: Sun & Moon, where protagonist Ash Ketchum battles them.
+In a later episode, Team Skull gets into an encounter with Jessie, James, and Meowth, members of the fellow antagonist team Team Rocket.